 My preference as a synonym for obstacle is the word: breakdown.
 This usually makes us think of our car breaking down and not running anymore or someone experiencing a mental or emotional breakdown.

 I use the term ‘breakdown’ very broadly: whenever something has not gone to plan.
 Which also means things can be a breakdown when they are incredibly good.
 For instance, if you won a billion dollars in the lottery this week – while a good problem to have, it is still a breakdown because you didn’t expect it and you now have a new set of decisions to make – What do I with all that money?
 Should I tell anyone?
 If I didn’t have to work for a living, how would I spend my time?

-How to overcome any project management challenge
+How to overcome your project management challenges

 While there are oodles of things that can wrong in managing our projects, there is one process that I rely on and that you can use to deal with your breakdown.

 I teach this in the Project Done Program because we always expect there will be breakdowns in our projects that we need to address.
 Plus it can be used quickly, easily and powerfully across your whole life.

 Our use of the term ‘breakdown’ here comes from the field of Ontology – the study of being and existence.